DataStrategist/amitkohli.com/content/about.md

 Greetings!

 My name is Amit Kohli.
 I'm a Mexican/Indian that grew up hopping around South America and then settled in USA where I became an environmental engineer.
 In 2005 I "wanted more", so after a 6-month world trip, I got my MSc which landed me a job with the UN in Rome.
 There I became much more interested in systems building and data management.
-That led me to a Data Director job with a large NGO in Ghana and the UK, and now I'm settled in London where I am a data freelancer.
+That led me to a Data Director job with a large NGO in Ghana and the UK, and now I'm settled in London where I am a data freelancer in the #data4good space.

-I like systems.
-I also hate systems.
-Anyway, the older I get the more I see systems-thinking as a filter we can apply to just about anything: politics, health-care, gossip, dating, and so on.
-If something doesn't have an official system, there is for sure an unofficial one lurking around and I'm having a lot of fun trying to find them.

 I believe in helping and minimizing suffering worldwide.
 I have spent my entire professional life trying to do this via UN/NGOs and by teaching.
 If you know of a way I can help more, please do get in touch.

-I am addicted to learning and want to do everything and am "writing a book"" about that.
+I am addicted to learning and want to do everything and am "writing a book" about that.

 ## about this blog